Need to know

 On departure

-Chemical Toilet Please bury the contents of the chemical toilet in the field opposite, well away from the hut and the track.
+Please bury the contents of the chemical toilet in the field opposite, well away from the hut and the track.
 The task is not as noisome as you might imagine.
 The ground is quite soft and will take a spade easily though for obvious reasons it’s best to avoid any areas that look freshly dug.
-A square hole at least a foot/30cm deep is ideal, though other shapes are permitted.
+A square hole with sides of 2 spade widths and at least a foot/30cm deep is ideal, though other shapes are permitted.
 Please make sure you cover your deposits with the turf you lifted.

-Finally, rinse and recharge the bucket with 5cm stream water and a third of a cup of green Elsan fluid (in store room).
+Please rinse the bucket at the small stream by the hut and pour the swill onto the other side of the track - NOT in the stream.
+Recharge the bucket with 5cm stream water and a third of a cup of green Elsan fluid (in store room).
 Instructions for this are also on the cubicle door.

 Coal Stove The stove was installed in 2022 and is brilliant but can be slow to get going.
+You can light just half the stove to save fuel if it's not that cold.
 For the best combustion experience, start with a small piece of firelighter, ideally a few sticks of kindling, and just a few briquettes.
 Once it's gone critical you can gradually add more briquettes.
+Riddle regularly using the poker or tongs and when cold, empty the COLD ash into the metal bin in the store shed.
 Full stove instructions are on the notice board and in the stove manual on the shelf.
 Please handle the stove and glass door gently.

 Gas supply The gas shut off valve is in the hut on the wall opposite the door.
 The gas bottles do not need any maintenance so please don’t try to open the cages.
 The gas cookers have their own isolator valves.
 Please ensure all valves are turned off before you leave.

-Rubbish Combustible rubbish may be burned in the stove.
+Rubbish Combustible non-plastic rubbish may be burned in the stove.
 Please take all your other rubbish, recycling, and spare food away with you when you leave.
-Any food left in the cottage encourages rats and mice.
-The next occupant will though appreciate any spare unopened beer, wine, or whisky.
+Any food left in the cottage just encourages rats and mice.
+The next occupant may though appreciate any spare unopened beer, wine, or whisky.
 Please put excess COLD ash from the stove in the metal bin in the store room.

 Washing Facilities are limited to the one cold tap and personal hygiene standards may fall below the national average.
 This is not normally an issue even with a full hut and is easily remedied on departure.
 There appear to be no long-term adverse effects.